 Home security systems are either self-monitored, or centrally monitored.
 Self-monitored means they only alert the homeowner when a break-in occurs, centrally monitored, means a third-party home monitoring service is notified instead.
 Beyond the initial cost of purchasing the equipment, self-monitored systems do not generally incur the ongoing monitoring fees that centrally monitored systems do.
 They are also not subject to the lengthy contract terms that some – but not all – home security service providers require.

 On the other hand, central monitoring is capable of dispatching police and other emergency services in your absence or if the circumstances of a break-in render you unable to call for help yourself.
 If you are concerned about contract terms and costs, consider a home security provider that offers centralized monitoring on a month-to-month basis instead.

 Furthermore, it is important to note that savings may offset at least a portion of the cost of central monitoring on insurance premiums.
 This is because some home insurers offer generous discounts to policy-holders who install monitored alarm systems on their premises.
 These discounts can vary from insurer to insurer and are often contingent upon installation of specific alarm features.
 Simply installing a doorbell camera is unlikely to procure a discount.
-Talk to you’re an agent at Giuffre Insurance to find out more about home security discount availability and whether you may qualify.
+Talk to an agent at Giuffre Insurance to find out more about home security discount availability and whether you may qualify.